NATO must 'stand up' to authoritarian regimes China and Russia, says Stoltenberg | DW | 14.06.2021

 "We consider that attacks to, from, or within space present a clear challenge to the security of the Alliance," the communique added.

-The NATO statement also singles out space as a place that China was making "rapid advances" that "are affecting our security."
+The NATO statement also singled out space as a place that China was making "rapid advances" that "are affecting our security."

-NATO also identified climate change as a threat multiplier that impacts the Alliance's security in Monday's communique.
+NATO also identified climate change as a threat multiplier that impacts security in Monday's communique.

 In order to mitigate these effects, it agreed on a climate action plan and will include climate change considerations into its full spectrum of work.
 These will range from defense planning and capability development to civil preparedness and exercises, according to the communique.